pulumi/pulumi-hugo/themes/default/content/blog/pulumi-targets-dotnet-6/index.md

 Targeting .NET 6 means that we can use features from C# 10 and here we see them in action: using [top-level statements](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/top-level-statements) that greatly simplify the entry point of the project and reduce it down to a single function call to `Deployment.RunAsync`.
 Inside this function is where we define our resources and return outputs for the stack.
 Top-level statements also allow us to `await` asynchronous functions without having an explicit `Main(string[] args)` function or a `Program` class.

 Notice how you no longer have to define the types of your stack outputs upfront.
 Instead, you simply return a dictionary of key-valued outputs.
 In fact, the function `Deployment.RunAsync` is very flexible.
-When you don't want to return outputs, simply don't:
+When you don't want to return outputs, don't!

 ```cs
 return await Deployment.RunAsync(() =>